teosveta/Teosveta/README.md

 ## About Me

-I build systems at the intersection of **technology**, **regulation**, and **real-world impact** — from GDPR-compliant compliance platforms and AI-powered environmental monitoring, to payment security architectures and cloud data infrastructure spanning multiple countries.
+I build at the intersection of **engineering** and **regulation** — systems designed to be not just functional, but secure, compliant, and trustworthy.

-What drives me isn't a single technology or role.
-It's the intersection itself: engineering that understands the law, compliance work that runs on code, AI systems that need to be trustworthy.
-I work across cloud data engineering, cybersecurity, FinTech, and AI safety — not because I can't choose, but because the interesting problems live exactly where these fields meet.
+My work spans cloud infrastructure, cybersecurity, AI safety, and FinTech: GDPR-compliant platforms automating EU regulatory workflows across borders, AI-powered environmental monitoring systems, payment security architecture, and enterprise data pipelines running across multiple countries in Azure.
+The common thread is engineering where correctness and compliance matter as much as performance — systems that live at the boundary between code and law.

+Computer Science student at New Bulgarian University, Sofia.
+Cloud data engineer by practice.
+Competitive hackathon builder — with top finishes in AI, ESG, and FinTech.

 ---